 - When do they engage the most?

 2. Determine the characteristics of your ideal customer

 Your ideal customer is the one who you believe is most likely to make a purchase.
 This is the customer who will score 4-5 on a five-point scale, and you should be able to identify this customer by gauging their behaviour against certain criteria such as:

-Information which directly informs you about your leads and their behaviour, such as demographics, purchase history, purchasing power, nature of job etc.
+The information which directly informs you about your leads and their behaviour, such as demographics, purchase history, purchasing power, nature of job etc.

-This is information which shows the likelihood of getting interest from a lead, and this is usually inferred from client behaviour.
+This is information that shows the likelihood of getting interest from a lead, and this is usually inferred from client behaviour.
 This can include social media interactions, website behaviour (time-on-page, clicks, number of visits), number of phone calls, email enquiries, and so on.

-Negative criteria excludes leads based on certain criteria and can help you identify the leads least likely to turn into committed clients.
+Negative criteria exclude leads based on certain criteria and can help you identify the leads least likely to turn into committed clients.
 These leads can be identified based on negative criteria such as unsubscriptions from email campaigns, low social media interaction, little website visits or high bounce rates.
-While negative criteria may look bad, it offers valuable insight into what set of leads are most likely to waste your resources.
+While negative criteria may look bad, it offers valuable insight into what set of leads is most likely to waste your resources.